monotykamary/hashnode-blog0/clbj89ytb000008kz1jcv9b58.md

     const consumers = [];
     (async () => {
 	    try {
-		    for await (const item of asyncGenerator) {
+            // share & consume the generator + push out to consumers for await (const item of asyncGenerator) {
 	            for (const [_, consumerPush] of consumers) {
 	                consumerPush(item);